sourcebots/docs/content/api/vision/_index.md

 - `is_wall_marker()` - returns whether or not the marker is a [wall marker](marker-ids/#wall-markers).
 - `is_token_marker()` - returns whether or not the marker is a [token marker](marker-ids/#token-markers).
 - `id` - returns the [id](marker-ids) of the marker.
-- `pixel_centre` - returns the pixel coordinates of the centre of the marker.
+- `pixel_centre` - returns the location in pixels of the centre of the marker in the captured image.
 - `polar` - returns details of the position of the marker in the [Polar](coordinates/#polar-coordinates) coordinate system.
 - `cartesian` - returns details of the position of the marker in the [Cartesian](coordinates/#cartesian-coordinates) coordinate system.